alex-gutev/live_cells/docs-src/docs/basics/state-restoration.md

   state is recomputed on launch) nevertheless.

-As a general rule of thumb only mutable cells which are either set directly, such as `numValue` which has its value set in the "Reset" button, or hold user input from widgets, such as the content cells of text fields, are required to have their state saved.
+As a general rule of thumb only mutable cells which are either set directly, such as `numValue`, which has its value set in the "Reset" button, or hold user input from widgets, such as the content cells of text fields, are required to have their state saved.